jbasko/hookery/README.rst

     hooks = HookRegistry()

-    # It doesn't matter where you put the hook instance.
+    # It doesn't matter where you put the event instance.
     # We set it as hooks attribute to keep things tidy.
     hooks.user_added = hooks.register_event('user_added')